 Jade Satin scindapsus is not difficult to propagate, and you can do so with a simple leaf cutting.
 Just make sure to select a healthy stem and use sharp pruning shears that have been sanitized.
 Additionally, wait until the spring or summer when the plant is in its active growing period.

 Select a stem that is healthy and has several leaves on it.
 Cut about 3 to 5 inches from the stem, making sure to cut above a leaf node.
-Remove the leaves on the lower portion to expose the nodes, but make sure to keep a few upper leaves on the stem.
+Remove the leaves on the lower portion to expose the pothos nodes, but make sure to keep a few upper leaves on the stem.
 Dip the cut end of the stem in rooting hormone and then root the plant in soil or water.

 To propagate in water, insert the cut end of the stem into a jar filled with water and place it in an area where it can receive indirect but bright light.
 To propagate in soil, plant the cut end of the stem in a container filled with well-draining soil and then set the pot in bright, indirect light.
 Water cuttings should start to root about 2 weeks, while the soil cutting takes a little longer before roots start to form.
+You can also check out this article about pothos propagation from water to soil if you want to propagate a jade satin pothos.

 What are jade satin pothos’ light needs?